Each Way Betting Term Meaning

 An each way bet consists of two parts.
 The first bet is on the win and the second bet is on the place.
 The size of the field will generally determine how many places are paid and what odds the place bets are going to be set at.
-For instance:

 - Wetherby 3.50 (Peter Harper 60th Birthday Celebration Novices' Handicap Hurdle)

 - Mid Day Gun 5/1 (6.0 in decimal)

 The race above pays 1/5 the odds for places 1, 2 or 3.